 Well, it can be overwhelming to look at a blank slate in Tableau and not really know where to start.

-Have you ever been working on a project and think you’re making great progress until someone with more experience has a look?
+Have you ever been working on a project and thought you were making great progress until someone with more experience has a look?
 Whoops.
 You’ve probably made a simple mistake somewhere that could have been easily avoided if you’d picked simpler data that you were at least somewhat familiar with.

 That’s why I recommend collecting some data that you already are familiar with.